-The upcoming Oris Swiss Hunter Team PS Edition series of watches may not look particularly original to those especially interested in aviator’s timekeepers, but, with a part of the proceedings promised to be diverted to a fund supporting the good old Cold War-era Hawker Hunter Mk 58 fighter jets, it certainly supports a noble cause.
+The upcoming Swiss Hunter Team PS Edition (ref.
+01 733 7629 4063-Set LS in 44 millimeters and a smaller ref.
+01 733 7649 4091-Set LS in 38 mm) collection may not look particularly original both to Oris fans and to those especially interested in aviator’s timekeepers, but, with a part of the proceedings promised to be diverted to a fund supporting a number of the last remaining Hawker Hunter Mk 58 fighter jets from the good old Cold War era, it certainly supports a noble cause.

-Writing off an obsolete plane is like killing an old horse: if you are a good man, you just can’t help crying.
+Writing off an obsolete plane is never a particularly pleasant experience.
+Putting one to scrape metal is like killing an old horse: if you are a good man, you just can’t help crying.

-In 2009, the Swiss watchmaker Oris decided to join the cause and introduced the gorgeous Oris Hawker Hunter limited edition watch.
+In 2009, Oris decided to join the cause and introduced the gorgeous Hawker Hunter limited edition.
 Presented in a 46 mm case, it was nothing but stunning.

 This year, the brand shakes the boat again.
-Enter the Oris Swiss Hunter Team PS Edition family of watches.
+Enter the Oris Swiss Hunter Team PS Edition family.

-Offered both as ladies and gents watches, the timekeeper will be available in a 38 mm and a 44 mm bodies respectively.
+Offered both as ladies and gents watches, the timekeeper will be available in 38 mm and 44 mm bodies respectively.

-While the ladies version of the watch features dressier appearance with 13 diamonds serving as hour markers (the marker at 12 o’clock sports a pair of the precious stone,) the gents version looks almost like a true pilot’s watch.
+While the ladies’ version features a dressier appearance with 13 diamonds serving as hour markers (the marker at 12 o’clock sports a pair of the precious stone,) the gents version looks almost like a true “aviator”.

-With an MSRP of $1750 (the 38 mm version that was apparently designed for ladies for some reasons costs $100 more), the watch is not terribly expensive, especially if you factor in its reliable and fairly accurate movement and an overall clean and functional design.
+With an MSRP of $1750 (the 38 mm version that was apparently designed for ladies costs $100 more, ’cause, you know: diamonds), the Patrouille-Suisse Edition is not terribly expensive, especially if you factor in its reliable and fairly accurate movement and an overall clean and functional design.

 See also: Oris Big Crown X1 Calculator

-Oris Swiss Hunter Team PS (Patrouille-Suisse) Edition automatic watch specification
+Oris Swiss Hunter Team PS (Patrouille-Suisse) Edition specification

 Price: $1750 (MSRP, ref.
 01 733 7629 4063-Set LS in 44 mm) / $1850 (ref.
 01 733 7649 4091-Set LS in 38 mm)